 One thing is certain, no government involved in using microwave technology today massively, globally, wants it known and publicized.
-Weaponized, microwaves, DECADE’S perfected, have many electromagnetic capabilities, subliminal and manipulative influence and beamed verbal harassment, mind reading, psychophysical torture, thus termed psychological electronic, Psychotronic, by the Soviets and U.S. early studies and worse.
+Weaponized, microwaves, DECADE’S perfected, have many electromagnetic capabilities, subliminal and manipulative influence and beamed verbal harassment, mind-reading, psychophysical torture, thus termed psychological electronic, Psychotronic, by the Soviets and the U.S. early studies and worse.

 THE ASSOCIATION AGAINST THE ABUSE OF PSYCHOPHYSICAL WEAPONS

 SURVEILLANCE ISSUES – AUSTRALIA

 THE SHOCKING MENACE OF SATELLITE SURVEILLANCE by John Fleming

 TECHNOLOGICAL STIMULATION HALLUCINATION

 ELECTROMAGNETIC AND INFORMATIONAL WEAPONS: THE REMOTE MANIPULATION OF THE HUMAN BRAIN

 NEWS ARTICLES ABOUT PSYCHOTRONIC WEAPONS – RUSSIA

 REMOTE NEURAL MONITORING: A TECHNOLOGY USED FOR CONTROLLING HUMAN BRAIN